 Tagline: It started as a joke.
 Now the joke is on them.

-Serial Killer: Rusty Nail, by the events of Dead Ahead, which has him pick up and kill a prostitute in the opening, and is implied to have killed a female hitchhiker in the epilogue.
+Serial Killer: Rusty Nail, by the events of Dead Ahead, which has him pick up and kill a prostitute in the opening, and he is implied to have killed a female hitchhiker in the epilogue.

-Shameful Strip: To teach the boys what it's like to feel humiliated and to distract them while he kidnaps Vena, Rusty blackmails them into entering a diner nude and ordering a dozen cheeseburgers each.
+Shameful Strip: To teach the boys what it's like to feel humiliated and to distract them while he kidnaps Venna, Rusty blackmails them into entering a diner nude and ordering a dozen cheeseburgers each.

 Schmuck Bait: In the third film Rusty forces two meth-heads who tried to rob him to ride on the front of his truck with their wrists chained to the drive axle.
 If they let go the chain will slacken, get caught in the U-joint and wrap around the axle, dragging them under the truck.
 Rusty promises them that if they can hold on for a mile he will not only let them go but give them a bag of meth which, he promptly tapes to the truck's windshield and if they try to grab it the chain will slacken.
 Three guesses what happens.